MohammedJAlmalki/Analyst-NoteBook/README.md

 ## How to Use

-Interactive options make it easy to move between tool components, all you need is entering the option corresponding number to navigate between options
+Interactive options make it easy to move between tool components, all you need is entering the option's corresponding number to navigate between options
 ```python

                          ,.          .         .     .  .     .       ,-.          ,